 - Save the trees and sign up for paperless bills and financial statements, if you haven’t already

 - Books – forget buying cheap paperbacks!
 Use Kindle or Kobo as an more affordable alternative

-- Convert CDs and movies to digital format and store them on a USB stick or external hard drive
+- Convert CDs and movies to digital format and store them on a USB stick, external hard drive, or in the cloud.

 - If you need to keep them as master copies, store original discs in paper sleeves or organizer binders to save space

 Just say “no” to impulse shopping which contributes to your clutter

 This is probably a weakness we all share, whether it’s shoes, handbags, gadgets, books, or fashion.
 And that’s okay – until it gets out of hand and leads to over-accumulation.
 You know you’re guilty when you buy something, use or wear it once, and never touch it again.
 Instead of suffering from buyer’s remorse, make a shopping list before you head to the mall, and stick to it.
 Hate writing things down?
 There’s plenty of handy “to-do” smartphone apps that will help you keep track.
 After all, home organization efforts won’t be successful, if you keep adding to the clutter as you’re decluttering.